"The only certainty is that nothing is certain."

 Resisting binary thinking: The Magician avoids false dichotomies.
 Most situations have more than two options.

-Trusting the process: The Magician trusts that clarity often emerges over time.
+Trusting the process: The Magician trusts that clarity emerges over time.
 He doesn't force premature conclusions.

-Tolerating discomfort: The Magician can sit with the discomfort of not-knowing.
+Tolerating discomfort: The Magician sits with the discomfort of not-knowing.
 He doesn't rush to certainty to escape the tension.

-Acting despite uncertainty: The Magician can act without complete information.
+Acting despite uncertainty: The Magician acts without complete information.
 He makes the best decision he can with what he knows.